Lslightly/Lslightly/README.md

 See [**About Me**](https://lslightly.github.io/about) and [**Resume**](https://github.com/Lslightly/resume) for further information.

 You are the ↓ visitor.
-Thanks for your time!
+Wow!
+So Special You Are!
+At least I believe!

 ![Visitor Count](https://profile-counter.glitch.me/Lslightly/count.svg)